akhhanna20/python-programming-test/lessons/07PythonStandardLibraries.md

 ## Overview

-Explore Python's standard libraries
+Detailed application of Python’s standard libraries to solve a range of practical problems efficiently.

 ## Learning Objectives

-- Use Python's standard libraries for real-world applications
+- Utilize Python's standard libraries to streamline solution development and reduce coding time.
+- Understand how libraries like math, random, and os enhance productivity.

 ## Topics Covered